walter-a-jablonowski/simple-nutrition-counter/src/lib/Controller_240323/README.md

 {
   use SomeAjaxController;  // trait (partial class if long)

+  private $modelView;      // use if data is pre generated (like an sql view)

   public function __constuct( $model = null, $view = null )
   // public function __constuct()  // or
   {